nickjj/dotfiles/README.md

 If you just ran the install script and haven't done so already please close your terminal and open a new one.
-If you've set up GUI mode with Arch Linux you'll want to reboot too.
+If you've set up GUI mode with Arch Linux you'll want to reboot instead.

 There's a few ways to customize these dotfiles ranging from forking this repo to customizing [install-config](./install-config.example) which is git ignored.